kevinolega/callcentertrainingtips/_posts/2019-08-12-media-sucks.md

 Achieving a goal requires the accomplishment of some tasks.

-Accomplishing a task requires some skills.
+Accomplishing a task requires multiple skills.

 Skills are a combination of techniques.